 Click OK.
 Discord will re-launch.

-Now when you go back to your Switcher, you should see your Discord window.
+Now when you go back to Cre8, you should see your Discord window.
 Note: You will only see your window if it is open and not minimised.
 Once happy with configuration, click OK.

-If you want the window to fill the screen then make sure it is maximised before you start resizing it within the Switcher.
+If you want the window to fill the screen then make sure it is maximised before you start resizing it within Cre8.

 You have now brought in a Discord call via Window Capture which is now ready to use in your production.